psu-epl/psu-epl.github.com/How-To-Laser-Cut-a-Stencil.md

 Open the gerber tcream layer you just created in gerbv.
 Then export this layer as a .SVG file for cutting on the laser cutter.

 Follow standard laser cutter operations, and use the settings for the stencil material being used (parchment paper/kapton).

-Tape kapton/parchment paper securely to the top of an acrylic sheet for cutting.
+Make sure to tape the paper/kapton down onto an acrylic sheet, as it is light and will blow away if not secured.